rongfeng-china/assignment1/README.md

 the perplexity, and the 4th column shows the value of *n* for the n-grams used to train the language model.

-NOTE: For single files, you must create the appropriate directories and place the file in the associated directory
+NOTE: For single files, you must create the appropriate directories and place the file within the associated directory.

+## Other Files

+`generate_ngram.py`, `mle.py`, `perplexity.py`, and `langid.py` are required to run `langid`.
+The other files included are unit tests and utilities used during the parameter tuning portion of the assignment